rafaco/InAppDevTools/README.md

 ### Limiting sources exposition <a name="exposed_sources"/>

 When this library is enabled, **your source code can be view in our ui and they can also be extracted from your apk files**.
-Using default configuration, our library will be enabled on debug builds and automatically disabled for release builds, even if you don't use noop flavor for your release.
+Using default configuration, our library will be enabled on debug builds and automatically disabled for release builds, even if you don't use `noop` artifact for your release.

 If you don't want to show all or some of your proprietary sources in your debug builds, you have few options: